 There’s something for everyone in Ely, from unique local shops to bait and tackle shops.
 Find a parking spot and walk around town: most shops are centrally located along the hill on Sheridan Street.

 Enjoy a walleye dinner, delicious steak or even a gourmet grilled cheese along Ely Minnesota’s main drag.
-Not quite looking for a full meal?
-Check out one of the area’s coffeeshops.
+Taste locally brewed craft beers or enjoy a fresh cup of coffee at one of the area’s coffee shops.

 The North American Bear Center is the only Science/Nature museum of its kind.
 Dedicated to replacing old myths with facts, it lets people learn from the bears themselves about bear behavior, ecology, and their relations with humans.